Call Center Metrics That are Essential to Evaluate Customer Service

 3. Service Level

-Service level is basically the percent of calls answered within an allotted period of time.
+Service level is basically the percentage of calls answered within an allotted period of time.
 Call centers may have a service goal of answering about 80 to 85% of calls within the first 15 to 20 seconds.

 4. Call Availability